Eileen Joyce: Honours

 In 1971, Joyce was awarded an honorary Doctorate of Music by the University of Cambridge.
 She was extremely proud of that and insisted on being referred to as "Doctor Joyce".
 She was awarded similar honours by the University of Western Australia in 1979 and the University of Melbourne in 1982.
 Her memorial headstone refers to her as "Dr. Eileen Joyce".

-In 1981, she was appointed a Companion of the Order of St Michael and St George (CMG) in the Queen's Birthday Honours, for services to music.
+In the 1981 Birthday Honours, she was appointed a Companion of the Order of St Michael and St George (CMG), for services to music.
 While happy to accept the award, she made no secret of her disappointment that she was not made a dame.

 On 10 February 1989, a special Australian Broadcasting Corporation tribute concert to her was presented at Sydney Town Hall.
-Stuart Challender conducted the Sydney Symphony Orchestra, with Bernadette Harvey-Balkus playing the first movement of the Rachmaninoff Piano Concerto No. 2.
+Stuart Challender conducted the Sydney Symphony Orchestra, with Bernadette Harvey playing the first movement of the Rachmaninoff Piano Concerto No. 2.
 Although now frail, Joyce flew to Australia to attend the concert, where she addressed the audience.
 The playwright Nick Enright interviewed her for the radio broadcast.

 Her portrait was painted by Augustus John, John Bratby, Rajmund Kanelba and others.
 A bronze bust by Anna Mahler stands at the Eileen Joyce Studio at the University of Western Australia in Perth.
 She was also the subject of photographic portraits by Cecil Beaton, Angus McBean and Antony Armstrong-Jones.

-The UWA Conservatorium of Music at the University of Western Australia, in Perth, named the main keyboard studio, which houses a collection of historical and notable keyboard instruments, the Eileen Joyce Studio.
+The UWA Conservatorium of Music at the University of Western Australia, in Perth, named the main keyboard studio, which houses a collection of historical and notable keyboard instruments, the Eileen Joyce Studio, which she had also funded.